-The company continued with ongoing service level improvements across the campus and this was recognized in early 2021 with the award of Best Overall Leisure Centre Award at the National Quality Standards Awards.
+The company continued with ongoing service level improvements across the Campus and this was recognized in 2022 with the award of Best Overall Leisure Centre Award at the National Quality Standards Awards.
+This is the second successive year that this award has been received by the company.

-Finally, I would like to thank all of the team at Sport Ireland Facilities DAC for their efforts in what was an extraordinarily challenging year, and also thank Sport Ireland as well as my colleagues on the Board of the company for their ongoing efforts throughout the year.
+Finally, I would like to thank all of the team at Sport Ireland Facilities DAC for their efforts in what was another extraordinarily challenging year, and also thank Sport Ireland as well as my colleagues on the Board of the company for their ongoing efforts throughout the year.

-Roger O'Connor
+Roger O'Connor Chairperson